 Your indoor sauna can go on almost any surface – concrete, tile, laminate, etc. We do not recommend placing it on carpet.

 What is the warranty?

-Each Almost Heaven room comes with a Limited Lifetime Warranty against manufacturing defects on all components.
+Each Almost Heaven Sauna comes with a Limited Lifetime Warranty against manufacturing defects on all components.
 We will replace any component of the sauna room that fails due to manufacturing defect at no charge to you in accordance with our Limited Warranty.
-Heaters carry warranties from their respective manufacturers.

-At Almost Heaven Saunas, we recognize that our standard styles and sizes may not suit your particular needs.
-That is why we can custom-build a room to your particular needs.
-Using our standard ball and socket red cedar staves, we can build a variety of sauna sizes and shapes for specific application.
+We sure can.
+At Almost Heaven Saunas, we recognize that our standard styles and sizes may not suit your particular needs, so we can custom-build a room that does.